platformsh/platformsh-docs/docs/src/domains/checklist.md

 Before you go live, you need a domain name registered with the registrar of your choice.
 That registrar must allow you to use a Canonical Name (CNAME) record for your APEX domain.
-Some registrars may call these `ALIAS` or `ANAME`.
+Some registrars may call these `ALIAS` or `ANAME` records.
 You can't use a `A` record.
-Verify your Registrar supports CNAME for APEX domains.
+Verify your registrar supports CNAME records for apex domains.

 See more on [what an APEX domain is](/domains/steps/dns.md#what-is-an-apex-domain).